What Happens Next? Anticipating Future Motion by Generating Point Trajectories: Experiments

 \subsection{Results on Real-world Data}

+We further evaluate our method on two real-world datasets: Physics101 and Cityscapes.
+Physics101 enables study of object physical properties from unlabeled videos, while Cityscapes provides urban driving scenarios captured across 50 cities with diverse egocentric motion and viewpoints.
+Together, these datasets allow us to examine a broader range of physical phenomena and interactions while assessing our method's performance on motion forecasting under unconstrained, real-world conditions.

-We further compare our method with fine-tuned WAN on Physics101, a real dataset for the study of physical properties of objects from unlabeled videos.
-This enables us to expand the diversity of physical phenomena and interactions studied.
-The dataset consists of roughly 10000 video clips containing 101 objects of various materials and appearances (shapes, colors, and sizes).
+\textbf{Physics101:} Physics101 consists of roughly 10000 video clips containing 101 objects of various materials and appearances (shapes, colors, and sizes).
 We evaluate five different physical scenarios, namely fall, liquid, multi, ramp, and spring.
 Our evaluation set contains 1450 different initial conditions, with a single ground truth per initial condition.
-Due to the high cost of sampling from video generators (\Cref{tab:time_memory}), we sample once from each method and compare with the single pseudo-ground truth from CoTracker3.
+Due to the high cost of sampling from video generators (\Cref{tab:time_memory}), we sample once from each method and compare with the single pseudo ground truth from CoTracker3.
 As only a single ground truth is available, we report MSE.

 Results in \Cref{tab:phys101} show that overall our method shows comparable or better performance than large-scale fine-tuned WAN, with better performance overall.
 Analysis in \Cref{fig:phys101} shows that our method produces fewer outliers.
 In many cases, it achieves $10\times$ lower MSE.

+\textbf{Cityscapes:} Our Cityscapes training set consists of approximately 3000 video clips of 30 frames of resolution $224 \times 448$, captured across 19 different cities, towns, and open roads.
+For evaluation, we use 500 validation clips from three unseen locations.
+We employ CoTracker3 to generate pseudo ground truths for both training and evaluation.
+We evaluate on $28\times56$ trajectory grids, sampling from each method 8 times, every time with a different seed.
+Given that only a single pseudo ground truth future is available per clip, we adopt the evaluation protocol from \Cref{subsec:regression}.

+As shown in \Cref{tab:cityscapes}, our method substantially outperforms both Track2Act and fine-tuned WAN across all metrics, producing more accurate motion overall.
+Interestingly, WAN frequently hallucinates in scenes where the car makes a turn (\Cref{fig:cityscapes}), generating RGB outputs that confuse the point tracker, while Track2Act often fails to account for (distant) objects in the scene, such as pedestrians or cars.
+These limitations may be a consequence of their limited input image conditioning: Track2Act uses a small pre-trained ResNet to represent the entire scene as a single vector for adaptive normalization.
+In contrast, we condition on patch-level tokens from DINO through cross-attention in every block, providing richer information about the input image. \Cref{fig:cityscapes_people} demonstrates that our method also works on soft bodies, such as pedestrians.

 Finally, in \Cref{sec:physion}, we present a qualitative study to showcase our method's ability to generalize from synthetic training data from Physion~\citep{bear2022physionevaluatingphysicalprediction} to real-world scenes that we recorded.
 Reproducibility details, evaluation procedures, and design choice studies are in the Appendix.